DAF201/Crank-Development-Guide-Book/README.md

 This incoming modbus_ret event will trigger the Lua function "modbus_return" and pass the whole event to it as parameter.
 ![image](./src/Screenshot%20(63).png)

+When we try to send a event, we need to make sure the event is already defined in UI(just like you need to declear variable in some languages like C/C++/Java).

 # free_components
 ----